ppreet/ChatBot/README.txt

 The chatbot can be run using the command: "python chatbot.py".
 Note that this works only with Python2.

-Besides the interactions provided by the AIML templates, the chatbot can answer four other queries for the purpose of this project.
+Besides the interactions pre-loaded in the AIML templates, the chatbot can answer four other queries for the purpose of this project.
 These are:
 1) "What's the weather like in SOMECITY?"
 2) "Is it going to rain in SOMECITY this week?"
 3) "How cold will it get in SOMECITY this week?"
 4) "How hot will it get in SOMECITY this week?"

 Moreover, the chatbot supports caching.
 This means that once a request has been made, it will be stored locally (even across sessions).
-This will make response time to duplicate queries fast.
+This will make response time for duplicate queries fast.

 The chatbot can be exited by entering the input "exit".